 - Prompt the Administrator to select the topmost OU where they want to start creating

 - Prompt the Administrator for a folder name

 - The script will create the folder in SCCM

 - The script will create 1 collection per OU from the start OU and will create 1 collection for all OU under the start OU.
 See the example below if it’s unclear.

 - The script will move the collection in the specified folder

 And the Result in SCCM :

 Read the complete blog post if you need to know more about this script.

-I hope this blog post was helpful to learn the different method for SCCM Collections Management Tips.
-Use the comment section if you have more methods or script to share.
+I hope this blog post was helpful to learn the different methods for SCCM Collections Management Tips.
+Use the comment section if you have more methods or scripts to share.